| Title: | Handle Air Quality Data from the European Environment Agency Data Portal |

 |

-The function retrieves from the EEAaq GitHub folder one of the following metadata:
+The function retrieves information from the EEAaq GitHub folder one of the available metadata.

-since 2024, the data EEA air quality retrieving dataflow is undergoing a major re-organization.
+Since the end of 2024, the data EEA air quality retrieving dataflow is undergoing a major re-organization.
 In particular, since January 2025, raw data are accessible only through an online platform/dashboard.
-While EEAaq

 Indeed, most of the metadata information are updated and require relevant pre-processing (i.e., data manipulation and cleaning) steps to make them consistent with the main database on pollutants concentrations.

-For this reasons, all the metadata files are periodically pre-processed and updated by the package maintainers.
+For this reasons, all the metadata files are periodically pre-processed and updated (on GitHub) by the package maintainers.
 For issues with the data or code, please contact the development team at [email protected]

 a dataframe